dev-branch/python-numpy-pandas-evaluation/README.md

 You are to complete the analysis of what sorts of people were likely to survive.

+What is a baseline metric for this problem, and how much better is your model than this baseline?

 Use `train.csv` as the data file.

 ```